Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Generic theories of equivalence relations

 Let $L$ be the language with a symbol $E_n(\overline{x};\overline{y})$ of arity $2n$ for all $n\geq 1$.
-Then $\KCPZ$ is the class of finite $L$-structures with the property that $E_n$ is an equivalence relation on $n$-tuples for all $n$, and there is a single $E_n$-equivalence class consisting of all $n$-tuples which do \emph{not} consist of $n$ distinct elements.
+Then $\KCPZ$ is the class of finite $L$-structures with the property that $E_n$ is an equivalence relation on $n$-tuples for all $n$, and there is a single $E_n$-class consisting of all $n$-tuples which do \emph{not} consist of $n$ distinct elements.

 $\KCPZ$ is a \Fraisse class.
 We define $\TCPZ$ to be the generic theory of $\KCPZ$.
-In \cite{CPZ}, Casanovas, Pel\'{a}ez, and Ziegler introduced the theory $\TCPZ$ and showed that it is NSOP$_2$ and not simple.
-For completeness, I will show how to combine the ``independence lemma" from \cite{CPZ} with the $3$-amalgamation criterion due to Chernikov and Ramsey \cite{CR} to show that $\TCPZ$ is, in fact, NSOP$_1$.
+In \cite{CPZ}, Casanovas, Pel\'{a}ez, and Ziegler introduced the theory $\TCPZ$ and showed that it has NSOP$_2$ and is not simple.
+For completeness, I will show how to combine the ``independence lemma" from \cite{CPZ} with the $3$-amalgamation criterion due to Chernikov and Ramsey \cite{CR} to show that, in fact, $\TCPZ$ has NSOP$_1$.

-We write $\ind[u]$ for coheir independence: given a model $M$ and tuples $a$ and $b$, $a\ind[u]_M b$ if and only if $\text{tp}(a/Mb)$ is finitely satisfiable in $M$; that is, for every formula $\varphi(x,m,b)\in \text{tp}(a/Mb)$, there exists $m'\in M$ such that $\models \varphi(m',m,b)$.
+We write $\ind[u]$ for coheir independence: given a model $M$ and tuples $a$ and $b$, $a\ind[u]_M b$ if and only if $\mathrm{tp}(a/Mb)$ is finitely satisfiable in $M$; that is, for every formula $\varphi(x,m,b)\in \mathrm{tp}(a/Mb)$, there exists $m'\in M$ such that $\models \varphi(m',m,b)$.